 what to expect during gum surgery

 Candidates for gum surgery include patients who have had unsuccessful results with traditional periodontal disease treatments.
-Although gum surgery can include several different techniques, the most commonly performed for advanced periodontal disease includes the gum flap surgery.
-Before surgery begins, Dr. Norouzinia will adequately clean your teeth and numb your gums with a local anesthetic.
+Although gum surgery can include several different techniques, the most commonly performed for advanced periodontal disease includes gum flap surgery.
+Before surgery begins, the doctor will adequately clean your teeth and numb your gums with a local anesthetic.
 This creates a sterilized environment and optimal comfort.